takeshita-sho/Filtering-Proteins-Utils/README.md

-Some functions to help filter out protein designs
+Some functions to help filter out protein designs and to calculate Fnat and LRMS of protein-carbohydrates